 It’s never too late to put out great new work, so perhaps you don’t need to change your entire marketing plan, just some of it, or maybe add other elements to it.

-Have you given your current strategy enough time or are you being impatient?
+Have you given your current strategy enough time, or are you impatient?
 I once had a client who complained that nothing had resulted from his email campaign, and when I asked him how many email blasts had he sent out – the answer was only one!
 So give the plan at least a year before you start making hasty judgments.
 When you grow a garden, you have to sow the seeds and then be patient and let nature take its course.
-Yes, there are certain things you must do to nurture the process, such as updating your website on a regular basis, but some of it, ultimately is out of your hands.
+Yes, there are certain things you must do to nurture the process, such as updating your website regularly, but some of it ultimately is out of your hands.